 The 6 hours of practical sessions include how to use the protocols to treat pain complaints in various body parts.
 The treatment method and application is different than any other way of treating muscular pain for example because the contacts are placed in such a way as to allow frequencies and current to flow through the tissue being treated and pressure is used only to move the tissue while the frequency is breaking up the scar tissue.

-There are at least 8 FSM Core seminars taught each year in every region of the US and abroad by Dr. McMakin.
-The FSM Core seminar is also available as a video course with practical hands-on instruction provided by a certified FSM practicum instructor.
+Core seminars are taken primarily via on-line video course or through video.
+Several in-person seminars as well as in-person hands-on FSM practicum training weekends are also taught each year in every region of the US and abroad by Dr. McMakin.
+The FSM Core seminar practicum can also be provided by one of our certified FSM practicum instructors.

 For those in Ireland and the U.K. Denise Curtis MSc, PT teaches an FSM Core seminar at the national training Centre ( ntc.ie ) in Dublin, Ireland that is held over two weekends.

 During the practicum portions of the FSM Core seminar, there is generally at least one instructor for every 8-10 students.
-The Core seminar is available on video and practitioners can learn how to use FSM by reading the frequency Specific Microcurrent in Pain Management textbook.
+The Core seminar is available on video or as an online course. and practitioners can learn how to use FSM by reading the frequency Specific Microcurrent in Pain Management textbook.
 FSM Core video learners can make arrangements with a trained FSM practicum instructor to be trained in the manual techniques and protocols for FSM in physical medicine in a private or small setting tutorial.